luizbgomide/sovereign/rules.md

 | 4th         | 4          | 6                |
 | 5th         | 5          | 9                |

 **Gain a new Feat**.
-At levels 2, 5, 7, and 10 a PC can add a level to an existing Focus or pick up the first level in a new Focus.
+At levels 2, 5, 7, and 10 a PC can add a level to an existing Feat or pick up the first level in a new Feat.

-If this is the first level they’ve taken in the Focus, they might be granted a bonus skill.
+If this is the first level they’ve taken in the Feat, they might be granted a bonus skill.
 During character creation, this bonus skill pick is treated like any other skill pick.
 Taken as part of advancement, however, it counts as three skill points spent toward increasing the skill.

 This is enough to raise a nonexistent skill to level-1, or boost a level-1 skill to level-2.
 They may do this even if they aren’t high-enough level to normally qualify for a skill level that high.